Ariana Grande And Big Sean Reunite And Cozy Up Outside LA Recording Studio, Sparking Dating Rumors

 Are Ariana Grande and Big Sean back on?

 Since her split with fiancé Pete Davidson, Grande has been keeping her love life on the down low.
 But, it appears as though she may have blown her cover last night after being spotted with one of her former flames — Big Sean.
-According to TMZ, the pair was photographed snuggling inside of Big Sean’s car outside of a recording studio in Los Angeles.
+According to TMZ, the pair were photographed snuggling inside of Big Sean’s car outside of a recording studio in Los Angeles.

-It’s reported that Grande entered the recording studio first and Sean showed up shortly after.
-The former couple was also accompanied by one of Grande’s dogs and the trio ended up leaving the studio together in Big Sean’s car.
-The 25-year-old attempted to shield her face with the dog but that didn’t stop the paparazzi from snapping a few photos.
+It’s reported that Grande entered the recording studio first, and that Sean showed up shortly after.
+The former couple was also accompanied by one of Grande’s dogs, and the trio ended up leaving the studio together in Big Sean’s car.
+The 25-year-old attempted to shield her face with the dog, but that didn’t stop the paparazzi from snapping a few photos.

-As fans will recall, the pair dated for just about a year before calling it quits in 2015 and they haven’t been spotted together since.
-However, Sean did make the lyrics for Grande’s hit song, “Thank U, Next,” which she wrote about the ex boyfriends in her life.
+As fans will recall, the pair dated for just about a year before calling it quits in 2015, and they haven’t been spotted together since.
+However, Big Sean did make the lyrics for Grande’s hit song, “Thank U, Next,” which she wrote about the ex boyfriends in her life.

 “Thought I’d end up with Sean, but he wasn’t a match,” is the first line in the hit song.

-And though it “wasn’t a match,” Sean also made another little camo in Grande’s “burn book” in the music video and she described the singer as “so cute, so sweet,” while adding that he “could still get it.”
+And though it “wasn’t a match,” Sean also made another little cameo in Grande’s “burn book” in the music video.
+She described the singer as “so cute, so sweet,” while adding that he “could still get it.”

 Ariana Grande and Big Sean Reunite in L.A.https://t.co/vFgoXrEH4Y pic.twitter.com/9yvvA4B6FJ